khirr/mongodb-backup-to-scaleway/README.md

 ## MongoDB
 ### Recommendation
-If you use a replicaSet, include in your EXTRA_PARAMS readPreference=secondary for best performance
+If you use a replicaSet, include in your EXTRA_PARAMS readPreference=secondary for best performance.

 ## Docker
 ### Build and Run